 The goal of the following metric is to find the maximum revenue generated by any product within a “Product Category” and in a given time period.
 The two versions will depict how the scope of WITHOUT Parent Filter clause changes based on its location within the MAQL Statement.

-SELECT MAX(SELECT Total Sales BY Product ID WITHOUT PF EXCEPT Date (Date)) BY Product Category, ALL OTHER
+1. SELECT MAX(SELECT Total Sales BY Product ID WITHOUT PF EXCEPT Date (Date)) BY Product Category ALL OTHER

 In this version, WITHOUT PF is applied to the inner metric SELECT Total Sales.
-However, because the scope of the WITHOUT PF clause doesn’t extend to the outer “MAX()” aggregation, product attribute filters can still filter the data supplied to the outer metric.
+However, because the scope of the WITHOUT PF clause doesn’t extend to the outer “MAX()” aggregation, parent filters can still filter the data supplied to the outer metric.
 This filtered data is then inherited by the inner metric.
 So in the left-hand display, all products with Product Category = Electronics are being analyzed for the maximum Total Sales.
 In the right-hand display, only two products are being analyzed, which has led to a change in the observable maximum Total Sales.
-However, the WITHOUT PF clause will protect against effects from non-product attribute filters, such as “Delivery State”.

 In this version, WITHOUT PF is applied at the end and will lock out any filtering except on Date (Date) and Product Category.
 As a result, unlike in the previous version, when this metric is subjected to a parent filter on Product ID, the metric is unaffected.